oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_container_instances_container_instance_facts_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
                                             <div>The field to sort by.
-Only one sort order may be provided.
+You can provide one sort order.
 Default order for timeCreated is descending.
 Default order for displayName is ascending.
-If no value is specified timeCreated is default.</div>
+If you don&#x27;t specify a value, timeCreated is the default.</div>
                                                         </td>
             </tr>
                                 <tr>